 The world needs more bantering and less bitching.

 That’s the point I tried to convey in a post I wrote last week.
-In continuing along the lines of people and communication I’d like to share an article that I read this weekend in The New York Times titled “The flight From Conversation“.
-The article starts off with the following:
+In continuing along the lines of people and communication, I’d like to share an article that I read this weekend in The New York Times titled “The flight From Conversation."
+The article starts with the following:

 “WE live in a technological universe in which we are always communicating.
 And yet we have sacrificed conversation for mere connection.”

 My day job is all about technology and making digital connections.
-I have a first hand view at what the author is talking about and I agree with her observations.
+I have a first-hand view of what the author is talking about, and I agree with her observations.
 Today’s kids are coming of age in a world where connectedness trumps the more complex and nuanced elements of a personal relationship.
 It’s one of the reasons that I keep a tight leash on how my children experience technology and the role it comes to play in their young lives.

 So how do you know if a relationship is real and not just a digital connection?

-Ask yourself this, “Would you have any reservations sitting down with the person, one on one, for a few hours over a few glasses of bourbon?”
+Ask yourself, “Would you have any reservations about sitting down with the person, one-on-one, for a few hours over a few glasses of bourbon?”

 If the answer is ‘yes – I have some reservations’ it’s nothing more than a connection.
-If the answer is ‘no – I don’t have any reservations’ it has the potential for being more than just a connection.
-Only by actually sitting down and having that conversation will you remove any doubt and confirm that a real personal relationship exits*.
+If the answer is ‘no – I don’t have any reservations’ it has the potential to be more than just a connection.
+Only by actually sitting down and having that conversation will you remove any doubt and confirm that a real personal relationship exists*.

 The article ends with the following advice, “So I say, look up, look at one another, and let’s start the conversation.”

-I’d like to add that if you can’t continue the conversation you’ve started over a drink (preferably bourbon) you might want to put your efforts elsewhere.
+I want to add that if you can’t continue the conversation you’ve started over a drink (preferably bourbon), you might want to put your efforts elsewhere.
 I’ll bring in one of my favorite quotes from James Arthur Crumley (October 12, 1939 – September 17, 2008) to explain.